France-Travail/TradEmploi-BackEnd/CONTRIBUTING.md

 ## Contributions

 We welcome community contributions aimed at improving the templates.
-To do so please go through a pull request: https://help.github.com/articles/about-pull-requests/.
+To do so please send us a patch to the following email: oss.00619@pole-emploi.fr.

-Before submitting a pull request:
+Before submitting a patch:
 - Please make sure the all tests are OK
 - If it is an addition of a module, function, functionality, and not a bug fix, please add a corresponding set of unit tests.
 - Please attach a concise explanation of the changes